-- In the case of a variable lens, such as the thermal lens in the laser gain medium, the beam radius at the position of the variable lens goes through a minimum somewhere within a stability zone, and diverges at the stability edges.
+- In the case of a variable lens, such as the thermal lens in the laser gain medium, the beam radius at the position of the variable lens goes through a minimum somewhere within a stability zone (not necessarily near the middle of the zone), and diverges at the stability edges.

 - Both stability zones of a linear resonator have the same minimum beam radius at the variable lens, but are very different in other respects.
 In particular, one of the stability zones (called zone II according to Magni) has a stability edge where the mode sizes on both end mirrors diverge.
 At this point, the alignment sensitivity of the resonator also diverges, so that stable operation of a laser near such a point is difficult to achieve: not only mirror tilts, but also asymmetries of the thermal lens, as can occur during pump alignment, critically affect the transverse position of the laser mode.
 The other stability zone, called zone I, does not exhibit such a divergence of alignment sensitivity, and is generally overall better than zone II in terms of stability.

-- The width of the stability zones in terms of focusing power of the variable lens is twice the wavelength divided by π times the square of the minimum beam radius at the variable lens.
+- The width of the stability zones in terms of dioptric power of the variable lens is twice the wavelength divided by <$\pi$> times the square of the minimum beam radius at the variable lens.
 This means that resonators with a large minimum mode size inevitably have narrow stability regions.

 - Only one of the two stability zones of a linear resonator may be observed, e.g. when the variable lens is very close to one end mirror (shifting zone I into a regime with very strong focusing), or when both stability zones merge to form a single zone of twice the width.